PUMPQUIN/YOLO-V8-MODEL-TRAINING-SETUP/README.md

      model = YOLO("runs/detect/train/weights/best.pt")
      model.export(format="onnx")

-#TEST CODE USING PRE-TRAINED YOLOV8 FROM ULTRALYTICS
+#TEST CODE USING PRE-TRAINED YOLOV8 FROM ULTRALYTICS(not recommended to use for final training!)

     from ultralytics import YOLO
     model = YOLO("yolov8n.pt")